October 2, 2024

 I revisited the site and read the instructions.

-Since John was the victim of a homicide, and he wasn’t married, we as his parents are victims too, and as a victim, we’re eligible to receive compensation through the Ohio Victims of Crime Compensation Program which covers several different expenses including:
+Since John was the victim of a homicide and we’re his parents, we are also victims.
+As victims, we are eligible to receive compensation through the Ohio Victims of Crime Compensation Program.
+This program covers various expenses, including:

 - Funeral and burial expenses